-In the City's enterprise fund (business-type activities), approximately 13% of the City's water and sewer charges for services revenue is represented by sales to one industrial customer.
-With respect to the ad-valorem (property taxes) taxes the City's largest taxpayer represents 10% of its ad-valorem taxes and the second largest represents 9%.
+In the City's enterprise fund (business-type activities), approximately 13% of the City's water and sewer charges for services revenue are represented by sales to one industrial customer.
+With respect to the ad-valorem (property taxes) taxes the City's largest taxpayer represents 9% of its ad-valorem taxes and the second largest represents 8%.